MISERY

 By Marc S. Sanders

 Paul Verhoeven is an in-your-face director.
 His material regarding sex and violence goes at least a ginormous step further than other directors.
 For an action film like Total Recall, if someone gets shot, they don’t get shot once but hundreds of times.
 That way we can see more blood splurt all over the place.
 I especially feel ashamed how much I laugh when a tourist extra gets caught in good guy/bad guy crossfire.
-Once this guy is dead, Verhoeven makes sure his central nervous system is dead and none of his vital organs will qualify for donation.
-If Verhoeven sets a scene in a Martian adult night club, then you’ll have ample opportunity to take in an up front view of a three breasted woman, or little person in stiletto heels and hooker garb with the boa included.
+Once this guy is dead, Verhoeven makes sure his central nervous system is nonfunctional and none of his vital organs will qualify for donation.
+If Verhoeven sets a scene in a Martian adult night club, then you’ll have ample opportunity to take in an upfront view of a three breasted woman, or a little person in stiletto heels and hooker garb with the boa included.

 Total Recall is a well-regarded Arnold Schwarzenegger action flick with a psychological twist to keep your attention.
 As soon as the film begins, you are questioning if you are watching a real-life experience for Douglas Quaid (Schwarzenegger) or is this a dream or is this all a purchased memory.
 A purchased memory is the new novelty of this science fiction future.
-If you can’t travel to a destination like the planet Mars, you can certainly buy an implant that’ll convince you that you were there, and even living the life of a secret agent while romancing a beautiful buxom brunette.
+If you can’t travel to a destination like the planet Mars, you can certainly buy an implant that’ll convince you were there and even living the life of a secret agent while romancing a beautiful buxom brunette.

 The exposition for Total Recall really arrives in the second half of the film.
 The first hour deliberately leaves the viewer as confused as Quaid while he tries to uncover why he’s being pursued and shot at.